Responsible Net Commerce

 Why do those marketing these lists usually forge other people's addresses (rather than using their own) when making their unsolicited sales pitch to you if these lists are legitimate?

 Spammers are Cowards

-Simply because they only want to deal with the susceptible (gullible) respondents — those clicking on their advertising links.
+Simply because they only want to deal with the gullible respondents — those clicking on the links in the spam email.

 Hiding Behind False Links

 Spammers and scammers often mask the actual destination of clickable links within their messages by making it appear to go to a legitimate address, when in fact it goes to a redirected address.